What Does The Fourth Amendment Mean?

 If the prosecution is relying on evidence found during a police search, you should ask experienced criminal defense lawyer Richard Wagner to review your case.
 Attorney Richard Wagner can advise you whether the correct search and seizure procedures were followed.

-If your constitutional rights have been violated by an improper search, our defense lawyers can help you argue that the evidence found during the search should be suppressed at your trial.
+If your constitutional rights have been violated by an improper search, a defense lawyer can help you argue that the evidence found during the search should be excluded from your trial.
 If successful, this may weaken the prosecution's case against you and help you defend the charges.
-To learn more, you it is highly recommended that you contact The Law Office of Richard Wagner today by calling 714-403-6317or submitting an online form today and schedule a Free Consultation.